 volume followed the complete set.
 A newer four volume supplement

 came out piecemeal between 1972 and 1986--and an amalgamated

 edition in 1989.
 Oxford University Press is currently working

-on an exciting third edition.
+on an exciting third edition in electronic format.

 (plural oxymora, also called paradox): Using contradiction

 in a manner that oddly makes sense on a deeper level.
 Simple

 or joking examples include such oxymora as jumbo shrimp,

 The richest literary oxymora seem to reveal a deeper truth through

 their contradictions.
 These oxymora are sometimes called paradoxes.